 Today’s customer has high expectations — of design, products, services, and overall experience— and for good reason too.
 They have to wade through countless options, products and services in order to find the right one that best fits their wants and needs.
 So it makes sense for them to maintain a rigid sense of discernibility and heavily weigh the pros and cons of companies they choose to do business with.

 For companies large and small, the thought of this can be utterly daunting.
 After all, there’s only so much you control you can have.

 But that’s where sales and marketing alignment comes into play.

-For all intents and purposes, sales and marketing alignment can be loosely defined as when marketing and sales teams are working together to create materials or collateral to accurately reflect the customer experience.
+For all intents and purposes, sales and marketing alignment can be loosely defined as when marketing and sales teams share goals and work together to generate revenue.

 Why is sales and marketing alignment important?

 Aside from storing grain or water, silos aren’t good for much.
 Ultimately, silos prevent your sales and marketing teams from working together to achieve common goals — i.e. growing company revenue.